Wellbeing and

 Creative Caregiving

-ellbeing and creative caregiving are two different things, complete with two or more people where one person does the work for all and attempts to stay hygienically clean and sane while doing it.
+ellbeing and creative caregiving are two different things where one person does the work and attempts to stay hygienically clean and sane while doing it.

 Sign Up for In-Vesica Art Design Energy Info!